Hanif-K-Musaheb/Machine-Learning-Final-Project/README.md

  - the actual neural net is `best_city_guesser.pth`
  - we also need to the presentation and show the results below is an image of training
  - <img width="513" height="624" alt="image" src="https://github.com/user-attachments/assets/9e1224bc-d584-4c4a-a695-7df25fdcd33e" />

+ ### how to improve our model:
+ - momentum (NAG) in chaptar 11 of the book
+ - synthetic minority oversampling technique (chaptar 14)